ncou/endpoint/readme.md

 All HEAD requests are automatically handled by Endpoints by checking if a <code>get()</code> method is implemented.
 If it is implemented, it will call the <code>get()</code> method so that all headers are created but it will ignore the body since HEAD requests should not return a body.

 ## Options requests
-Endpoint contains functionality for handling OPTIONS requests by looking at the implemented methods and PHPDoc to set headers and generate a body.
+Endpoints automatically contains functionality for handling OPTIONS requests by looking at the implemented methods and PHPDoc to set headers and generate a body.
 The method returns supported content types, allowed methods as well as API documentation (if documentation exists).

 Documenting the API is done by using PHPDoc and using tags that starts with @api.